7. Multidimensional numeric data at a glance#

 This open-access textbook is, and will remain, freely available for everyone’s enjoyment (also in PDF; a paper copy can also be ordered).
 It is a non-profit project.
 Although available online, it is a whole course, and should be read from the beginning to the end.
 Refer to the Preface for general introductory remarks.
 Any bug/typo reports/fixes are appreciated.
 Make sure to check out Deep R Programming [34] too.

-From the perspective of structured datasets, a vector often represents \(n\) independent measurements of the same quantitative property, e.g., heights of \(n\) different patients, incomes in \(n\) randomly chosen households, or ages of \(n\) runners.
+From the perspective of structured datasets, a vector often represents \(n\) independent measurements of the same quantitative property, e.g., heights of \(n\) different patients, incomes in \(n\) randomly chosen households, or finishing times of \(n\) marathoners.
 More generally, these are all instances of a bag of \(n\) points on the real line.
-By far[1], we should have become quite fluent with the methods for processing such one-dimensional arrays.
+By far[1], we should have become fairly fluent with the methods for processing such one-dimensional arrays.

 We can arrange all the observations in a table with \(n\) rows and \(m\) columns (just like in spreadsheets).
-Such an object can be expressed with numpy as a two-dimensional array which we will refer to as matrices.
-Thanks to matrices, we can keep the \(n\) tuples of length \(m\) together in a single object and process them all at once (or \(m\) tuples of length \(n\), depending on how we want to look at them).
-Very convenient.
+We can represent it with numpy as a two-dimensional array which we will refer to as a matrix.
+Thanks to matrices, we can keep the \(n\) tuples of length \(m\) together in a single object (or \(m\) tuples of length \(n\), depending on how we want to look at them) and process them all at once.
+How convenient.

 Important

-Tabular data are often stored and distributed in a very portable plain-text format called CSV (comma-separated values) or variants thereof.
-We can read them quite easily with numpy.genfromtxt (or later with pandas.read_csv).
+Tabular data are often stored and distributed in a very portable plain-text format called CSV (comma-separated values) or one of its variants.
+We can read them easily with numpy.genfromtxt (or later with pandas.read_csv).

 body = np.genfromtxt("https://raw.githubusercontent.com/gagolews/" +